 - A confused mental state

 In cases of more severe blows to the head or after added time has passed since the brain injury, you’re more likely to suffer the following problems.

 - Significant mental deterioration

 - Unsteadiness when trying to walk or standstill

 Considering how quickly any of the symptoms just listed can escalate, it’s always best to get help right away by calling 9-1-1 or heading over to an emergency room.Possible Treatments & Drugs Used to Treat Some Brain Injuries

 Although many head injuries do not require aggressive treatment, others may require surgery or short- or long-term drug therapies.
 The Mayo Clinic website notes that drugs prescribed for brain injuries may include anti-seizure medication, diuretics, and coma-inducing drugs.
 Your doctors will assess your need for medication upon initially evaluating you and throughout the course of your care and treatment.

-Watch the following video to learn more about traumatic brain injury treatments.Experienced Ventura Brain Injury Lawyer Can Provide the Legal Advice You Need
+Watch the following video to learn more about what doctors are doing to treat patients with traumatic brain injuries.Experienced Ventura Brain Injury Lawyer Can Provide the Legal Advice You Need

-I am a member of the Brain Injury Association of America and I’ve regularly represented clients with major traumatic brain injuries for many years.
+We are a member of the Brain Injury Association of America, and we’ve regularly represented clients with major traumatic brain injuries for many years.
 Every member of my office works hard on TBI cases, making sure we investigate each one thoroughly.
 This allows us to present the strongest case possible, documenting that the defendant’s negligence directly caused your injuries.

 Our negotiation skills and experience make it possible for us to demand the highest verdicts and settlements our clients are entitled to receive.
 We’ll handle all the legal steps while you just concentrate on improving your health.
 Why not call a Ventura brain injury lawyer today?Helpful Reading Materials for Learning More About Your Head Injury